xUDAYx/firedrop.top/projects/audiobook/_index.md

 ## 🤔 Is this Project Right for Me?

-This course is for beginners and experienced developers alike.
-It is fast-paced and similar to [my style on YouTube](https://www.youtube.com/c/Fireship), but far more in-depth and comprehensive.
+### This course is intermediate level 🟦 and expects some familiarity with JavaScript and web development.
+The content is fast-paced and similar to my style on YouTube, but far more in-depth and should be followed in a linear format.